ronantakizawa/Blank-Chrome-Extension-Template/README.md

 How to deploy your chrome extension:
 1. Type "chrome://extensions/" into your search tab.
 It should show all of your chrome extensions.
 2. Turn on developer mode.
-3. Click load unpacked and select this file.
+3. Click "load unpacked" and select this file.
 4. Your chrome extension should be live!